 4. You don’t feel deserving

-You feel you do not deserve a higher pay or a better job.
-This leaves you avoiding the job you want or causes you to end up in a toxic relationship.
+You feel you don’t deserve higher pay or a better job.
+As a result, you avoid the job you want or cause you to end up in a toxic relationship.

 5. You have trouble making decisions

 You rarely make your own decisions.
 Instead, you let others decide for you.
 If you do make your own decision, you also may have trouble sticking or standing by them.

 You don’t know when to say “No”.
 A lack of boundaries causes vulnerability and opens you up to hurt.
 Consequently, this often leads to others walking all over you.

 7. You do a lot for other people